 Have a look at the figures above.
-Any legitimate dog rescue charity would kill for numbers like these.
+Any legitimate dog rescue charity would dream of numbers like these.

 These are what greyhound adopters reported in a recent study, and I’m not surprised.
 I see tremendous levels of satisfaction among greyhound owners.
 They are a genuine alternative for new dog owners.